Buildings at Minnesota State Mankato

 McElroy Residence Community

-McElroy Residence Community was named in honor of Frank D. McElroy, sixth president of Minnesota State Mankato.
-E, F, and G wings were constructed in 1961.
-H and I wings were constructed in 1964.
-(A remodeled I Hall became part of the Margaret R. Preska Residence Community in fall, 2012.)
+The McElroy Residence Community was named after Frank D. McElroy, sixth president of Minnesota State Mankato from 1930-1946.
+E, F and G wings were constructed in 1961.
+H and I wings were opened in 1964.
+Each wing was initially built to house 200 students.
+In 2012, I Hall became a part of the Margaret R. Preska Residence Community.

 - Year Completed: 1961,1964